 There is a school of thought that digital art is not real art.
-I cannot pass comment on this as I frankly don’t know if this is true or not, however, I think the traditional artist would approach digital art in the same way that they would normally paint or draw.
+I cannot pass comment on this as I don’t know if this is true or not, however, I think the traditional artist would approach digital art in the same way that they would normally paint or draw.
 I personally do not use photographs in my digital art.
-This is called ‘photo bashing’ and I suspect this gives digital art a bad name, however, I am sure it takes skill to ‘work’ a photograph.
-All my drawings/paintings come straight from my brain and my hand and I intend to keep it this way, otherwise my conscience would not accept this form of art.
+This is called ‘photo bashing’, and I suspect this gives digital art a bad name, however, I am sure it takes skill to ‘work’ a photograph.
+All my drawings/paintings come straight from my brain and my hand, and I intend to keep it this way.

 The advantages of digital art: –

-- you can take an iPad anywhere and you do not need to cart a lot of art materials with you
+- you can take an iPad anywhere, and you do not need to carry a lot of art materials with you

 - there is a wide range of new and exciting colors and brushes/pencils etc., to experiment with